heazych/AdvancedVehicleSystems/README.md

 This modification was uploaded from the developer's squad telegram channel, the authorship remains with CEF RED STUDIO.

 # Instruction manual:
-In order for the ABS to work properly, follow the following instructions:
+In order for the AVS to work properly, follow the following instructions:
 1. Transfer the files from the "avs" folder to the root of the game/build;
 2. Transfer the code from the pawno text file to your mod, then compile it.
 After completing these actions, the modification will work.